$S^3$ -- Semantic Signal Separation: Introduction

-A number of approaches have thus been proposed using dense neural representations for contextual topic modeling, and these have been shown to outperform bag-of-words topic models (\cite{ctm}, \cite{zeroshot_tm}, \cite{bertopic_paper}, \cite{top2vec}).
-These approaches, however, often still require preprocessing for optimal performance.
+Several approaches have thus been proposed using dense neural representations for contextual topic modeling, and these have been shown to outperform their non-contextual counterparts (\citealp{ctm}, \citealp{zeroshot_tm}, \citealp{bertopic_paper}, \citealp{top2vec}, \citealp{fastopic}).
+Many of these approaches, however, still require preprocessing for optimal performance.
+This is a significant limitation of the field, as preprocessing pipelines are not standardized and can remove valuable information which is especially impactful for shorter texts \cite{wu-etal-2020-short}.